-9. Adopted and signed for on behalf of the Trustee
+9. Adopted and signed for on behalf of the Trustee on 23 July 2014.

 R.A.H.
-Chadwick Chairman of Finance Committee Guildhall, London Raymond Michael Catt Deputy Chairman of Finance Committee
+Chadwick Chairman of Finance Committee Guildhall, London J.P.Mayhew Deputy Chairman of Finance Committee

 INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEES OF WEST WICKHAM COMMON AND SPRING PARK WOOD COULSDON AND OTHER COMMONS